icylace/CursorRuler/README.md

 Features
 --------

-- Use multiple dynamic rulers to create different highlighting styles including a "thickening" effect which can be used to emulate column highlighting.
+- Use multiple dynamic rulers to create different highlighting styles including a "thickening" effect which can be used to simulate column highlighting.

 - Supports muliple cursors.